Aprasia aurita

 Aprasia aurita, also called the mallee worm-lizard or eared worm-lizard, is a species of lizard in the Pygopodidae family endemic to Australia; and listed on Schedule 1 under the Commonwealth's Endangered Species Protection Act.
 It is also listed as "threatened" on Schedule 2 under the Victorian Flora and Fauna Guarantee Act.

 A. aurita was formerly found in the Woomelang and Ouyen areas of north-western Victoria.
 Due to human land use, it is now mostly found in 400 ha of Wathe State Wildlife Reserve, north-western Victoria.
 It has also been found in Cobbler Creek Recreation Park in South Australia and Mambray Creek Reserve.

-It inhabits tall shrubland and open heath, primarily mallee and other vegetation that has not been burnt for at least 40 years, Shelters under rotting logs, leaf litter and mallee root.
+It inhabits tall shrubland and open heath, primarily mallee and other vegetation that has not been burnt for at least 40 years.
+It shelters under rotting logs, leaf litter and mallee root.